-Bullying Outside School and Cyber - Bullying
+Bullying Outside School and Cyber-Bullying

-This policy relates to children's behaviour when in school, when supervised by staff outside school eg when on school trips or at sports fixtures and when in extended school services including breakfast or after school clubs.
+This policy relates to children's behaviour when in school or when supervised by staff outside school (e.g. when on school trips or at sports fixtures and when in extended school services including breakfast or after school clubs).
 However, the rapid development of, and widespread access to, technology has provided a new medium for 'virtual' bullying, which can occur in or outside school.
-Cyber - bullying is a different form of bullying and can happen at all times of the day, with a potentially bigger audience, and more accessories as people forward on content at a click.
-At Bowdon Prep the issue of cyber - bullying is explicitly tackled within the IT and PSHEE curriculum and a once yearly taught session looking at internet safety; however, we recognise that this is a fast-developing area and that we need to remain vigilant and be prepared to respond to a possible increase in incidents in the future potentially against both pupils and staff.
-The DfE outlines the specific statutory power, held by headteachers, to discipline pupils for poor behaviour outside of the school premises.
-Section 89(5) of the Education and Inspections Act 2006 gives headteachers the power to regulate pupils' conduct when they are not on school premises and are not under the lawful control or charge of a member of school staff.
-This can relate to any bullying incidents occurring anywhere off the school premises and can be seen as of particular value when dealing with cyber - bullying.
+Cyber-bullying is a different form of bullying and can happen at all times of the day, with a potentially bigger audience, and more accessories as people forward on content at a click.
+At Bowdon Prep the issue of cyber-bullying is explicitly tackled within the IT and PSHEE curriculum and during weekly e-safety sessions, looking at internet safety; however, we recognise that this is a fast-developing area and that we need to remain vigilant and be prepared to respond to a possible increase in incidents in the future potentially against both pupils and staff.
+The DfE outlines the specific statutory power, held by Headteachers, to discipline pupils for poor behaviour outside of the school premises.
+Section 89(5) of the Education and Inspections Act 2006 gives Headteachers the power to regulate pupils' conduct when they are not on school premises and are not under the lawful control or charge of a member of school staff.
+This can relate to any bullying incidents occurring anywhere off the school premises and can be seen of particular value when dealing with cyber-bullying.

-If members of the school community are involved in cyberbullying against pupils, for example:
+Members of the school community may be involved in cyberbullying against pupils, outside of school hours.
+For example:

-- Sending abusive or threatening email or text messages - Posting malicious or abusive comments on a social media site - Filming or passing on inappropriate material via mobile phone then the headmistress does have the power 'to such an extent as it is reasonable to regulate the behaviour of pupils when they are off the school site', which could mean using any of the sanctions as given in this policy or involving external agencies such as the police as appropriate.
+- Sending abusive or threatening email or text messages - Posting malicious or abusive comments on a social media site - Filming or passing on inappropriate material via mobile phone

+In these cases, the Headteacher does have the power 'to such an extent as it is reasonable to regulate the behaviour of pupils when they are off the school site', which could mean using any of the sanctions as given in this policy or involving external agencies such as the police, as appropriate.